treebridge/treebridge.github.io/docs/CTA.md

    - Adapting to a new culture
    - Sense of dryness or dissatisfaction with current life or work situation
    - Recurrent patterns or habits that get in the way
+   - Other
+- What else I want you to know about me